HarryPaniccc/DnD/Nethendell Valley Map Notes.md

 **Thick Forested Hills**
 This region is coated in a thick fog.
 This is the main hunting ground of the young green [[Dragons of Helodaria|Dragon]] [[Breathtaker]].
 His lair is a decrepit elven mausoleum for the dead who fought in this area during [[The Fall]].
 Breathtaker hunts in the valleys where water has pooled from the hills in wide rivers.

 Deep in the forest lay the ruins of an elven town.
 Beautifully wrought stone statues, centred around a courtyard act as the centrepiece of the now overgrown ruins.
 Here, the corpses of some of the [[Breathtaker]]'s victims have been left to stew.
+Most of the town is submerged in water.

 #### 11 10 | Blighted Grove
 **Thick Forest**